IIIF/api/source/api/presentation/3.0/index.md

 Ranges are used to describe additional structure within an object, such as newspaper articles that span pages or chapters within a book.
 Ranges can include Canvases, parts of Canvases, or other Ranges, creating a nested tree structure such as a table of contents.

 The intent of adding a Range to the Manifest is to allow the client to display a hierarchical navigation interface to enable the user to quickly move through the object's content.
-Clients _SHOULD_ present only Ranges with the `label` property and without the "no-nav" `renderingHint` to the user.
+Clients _SHOULD_ present only Ranges with the `label` property and without the "no-nav" `behavior` to the user.
 Clients _SHOULD NOT_ render Canvas labels as part of the navigation, and a Range that wraps the Canvas _MUST_ be created if this is the desired presentation.

 Ranges _MUST_ have URIs and they _SHOULD_ be http(s) URIs.
 Ranges are embedded or referenced within the Manifest in a `structures` property.
 Ranges then embed or reference other Ranges, Canvases or parts of Canvases in the `items` field.
 Each entry in the `items` field _MUST_ be a JSON object, and it _MUST_ have the `id` and `type` properties.